razum90/SupahBot/README.md

   replacing "YOUR_CLIENT_ID" with the client ID copied
 - Join your server

+**NOTE: The bot can run without the weather and the playback service!**

 ### Step 2 (Recommended)
 To be able to use the music playback service you need to create a google developers account
 - Go to https://console.developers.google.com/ and create and account if you don't have one